top of page

 Could it be done in Dallas?
 The mayor at the time was Earle Cabell, who happened to be the brother of General Charles Cabell, relieved of his duties at the CIA by Kennedy in the wake of the Bay of Pigs disaster.
 Cabell’s father and grandfather had also served as mayors of Dallas.
 The family’s grip on the city, and in particular on its police force, was great.

 In 1963, Dallas was only a few decades removed from being a cowboy town (some would have argued it still was).
-The influence of the John Birch Society and the KKK were still heavy in the area, and there were many nativists and others who were not fond of the Kennedy administration for a variety of reasons.
-Should the plan be to carry out the job in Dallas, with the mayor being Cabell’s brother, it was probably safely assumed that the city presented an environment which could be controlled.
+The influence of the John Birch Society and the KKK were still heavy in the area, with a number of police officers and other officials being dues-paying members of one or the other, and there were many nativists and others who were not fond of the Kennedy administration for a variety of reasons.
+Should the plan be to carry out the job in Dallas, it was probably safely assumed that the city presented an environment which could be controlled.

 Who could shoulder the blame for the job?